Pullusb/snippetsLibrary/README.md

 Snippets will be saved and stored as invidual plain text files in a folder named 'snippets'.
 This folder is located by default alongside the addon files (unless you enter a custom path in addon preferences).
 Blender buit-in snippets are also scanned (you can disable it in addon pref).
-The addon is shipped with my personal pack of usefull code snippets (once installed just click the reload button in the addon UI to diplay them)
+The addon is shipped with my personal pack of usefull code snippets (all GPL, once installed just click the reload button in the addon UI to diplay them)

 ## Features